Uintah Basin Student Research Internship Program

 Evolution and/or Ecology of Reptiles and Amphibians

-Advisor: Charles Hanifin
+Faculty Advisor: Charles Hanifin, PhD

 Ecology Projects

-Advisor: Becky Williams
+Faculty Advisor: Becky Williams, PhD

-Interns in Dr. Williams' Ecology Lab have different project options.
+Interns in Dr. William's Ecology Lab have different project options.
 You might study the chemical ecology of blue-lined octopuses, which possess the deadly neurotoxin, tetrodotoxin (TTX).
 Alternatively, you could help me, and local state and federal wildlife biologists investigate predators of endangered razorback suckers, the diet of hummingbirds, or tag pollinators of conservation interest, such as Monarch Butterflies.
 Projects will be determined according to availability and intern interest.

 Nervous System Function and Evolution

-Advisor: Shana Geffeney
+Faculty Advisor: Shana Geffeney, PhD

 If you are interested in pursuing a medical career, this internship project might be right for you.
 Interns will learn various techniques, including protein modeling and electrophysiology, to investigate how evolutionary change occurs in the nervous system.
 We will use a “protein time-machine” approach to model the structure of an ancient snake ion channel, as well as express the channel protein and record its activity.
-The goals of the project are to understand how garter snakes evolved resistance to the neurotoxin tetrodotoxin (TTX) by comparing an ancient protein to modern forms of the channel.
+The goals of the project are to understand how garter snakes evolved resistance to the neurotoxin tetrodotoxin (TTX) by comparing an ancient protein to modern forms of the channel